 An overdrive pedal can make your clean amp sound as if it is naturally breaking up.
-Overdrive pedals are gain pedals that can achieve their break up with ought cranking the amp to ear shattering levels.
+Overdrive pedals are gain pedals that can achieve their break up with ought cranking the amp to ear-shattering levels.
 This pedal type will be more true to your guitar’s original tone than distortion and fuzz pedals.
-Overdrive works in a more musical manner with an amps natural saturation than distortion pedals.
+Overdrive works in a more musical manner with amps natural saturation than distortion pedals.
 For styles that require gain, but not heavy distortion, the overdrive pedal would be a fine choice.
 Popular examples of the overdrive pedal are the Ibanez Tube Screamer and Boss Blues Driver for classic pedals.
 Modern overdrive pedals include the Wampler Tumnis, Friedman BE-OD, and the J. Rocket Archer.

 A distortion pedal will turn your clean channel into distortion.
 Distortion will color your tone and add more sustain to a clean channel and it is more aggressive than an overdrive.
-A distortion pedal is a great choice for high gain rock and sustain filled leads.
+A distortion pedal is a great choice for high gain rock and sustains filled leads.
 Distortion is a better selection for heavy metal than overdrive and fuzz pedals.
 The distortion is a more focused gain pedal than fuzz, but more aggressive than overdrive.
 Popular distortion pedals are the Wampler Pinnacle Deluxe and the legendary Boss DS-1.

 Fuzz pedals are gain pedals that produce more exaggerated distortion than overdrive and distortion pedals.
-These pedals are most musical when played into an amps natural distortion.
+These pedals are most musical when played into amps natural distortion.
 They work well when adjusting the guitars volume and tone controls for dynamics.
 In the late 60s fuzz played a huge roll in contributing to the psychedelic music movement.
 This pedal is a Big Muff Pi.

 Blending gain pedals